 Connecting education and the workplace

-The Career Development team at Student Central hosts employer visits, industry-specific and job hunting workshops.
+The Career Development team at Student Central hosts employer visits, industry-specific and career skills workshops.
 Upcoming events are listed on Student Hub.
-Log into Student Hub and go to the Events and Workshops tab.
+Log into Student Hub and go to Employability > Careers > Workshops and Events to book your place.

 Consultations are 10-15 minutes, and no bookings are required.